-- Money was originally defined as commodity money: it was identified with an object that had intrinsic value for everyone (gold or silver).
-This means that it was heavy to transport and carry around.
-Moreover its supply was out of control - Modern payment systems use fiat money: paper money that has no intrinsic value and it is not convertible into any precious metal.
-Governments guarantee its legal tender: it must be accepted for payments.
-It's acceptance requires people's trust
+- ▶ Money was originally defined as commodity money: it was identified with an object that had intrinsic value for everyone (gold or silver). - ► Modern payment systems use fiat money: paper money that has no intrinsic value and it is not convertible into any precious metal.
+Governments guarantee its legal tender: it must be accepted for payments. - ▶ Which one is better? ? []